2026 - 2027 Academic Year

 - Direct observation will only be scheduled under exceptional circumstances following discussion with the resident.

-Along with the Learning Objectives, the following points will inform residents' performance evaluation:
+Along with the Learning Objectives, the following domains will inform residents' performance evaluation:

 Practice Based Learning: